 From a U.S. cell phone: +1 33 5 63 29 03 67

-Housekeeping is done once a week in common areas.
+Housekeeping is done once to twice a week in common areas.
 Your bedroom and studio will have been aired, cleaned, and made up for you before arrival.
 Once you are here it is up to you to clean your room and launder your linens.
 Laundry facilities are available for use by Fellows.

 Between residencies, bedrooms and studios are aired out and cleaned thoroughly based on French government recommendations.

 VCCA staff will prepare breakfast on your first morning in residence and two dinners per week.
 We will let you know when the dinners will take place.
 Please do not enter the kitchen when VCCA staff is preparing meals.